- Hemwellectomy: Electrosurgical ligation and electrolysis of grades 1-4 hemorrhoids

 Effectiveness, complications, and side effects: comparison to other treatments

 Hemwellectomy is by far the safest treatment available.
-When performed following our recommendations there is no damage to the overlying mucosa and therefore infection should not occur.
+When performed following our recommendations there is minimal damage to the overlying mucosa and therefore infection should not occur.
 No infectious complications from Hemwellectomy have been reported to our company.
 No significant nerve or tissue damage occurs, accept within the hemorrhoid itself, and therefore following Hemwellectomy there is usually no pain.
 A mild ache lasting a day or so may occur.
 This ache has not significantly impacted the patient’s ability to perform his/her usual activities of daily living.
 Pain occurs in less than 1% of cases and is resolved with a sitz bath (14).
 Once fully recovered from anesthesia, the patient may return to their usual activities.

 Dr Norman, Hemwellectomy’s inventor, published data studying a population of patients with all four grades of hemorrhoids (Grades 1, 2, 3 & 4).
 12% of his patient population had recurrent disease following surgical hemorrhoidectomy.
 Hemwellectomy successfully treated 70-80% of all hemorrhoids with one treatment.
 100% of the remaining 20-30% were successfully treated but required 2 or more treatments (14).
 Others groups also have reported a 100% success rate.
 (16) We now recommend anesthesia with the application of 16mA to increase success rate and importantly for patient comfort.
-When following our recommendations, we expect success rates > 90% with a single treatment.
+When following our modern recommendations, we expect success rates > 90% with a single procedure.

 Conclusion

 Hemwellectomy, HemWell’s electrosurgical procedure, is an exciting new FDA approved solution for all grades of hemorrhoids, grades 1-4.
 16 mA administered with conscious sedation, successfully dearterializes 90% of patients with one treatment.
-Serious side effects have not reported and following anesthesia pain occurs in less than 1% of patients and resolves in hours.
+Serious side effects have not been reported and following anesthesia pain occurs in less than 1% of patients and resolves in hours.
 With repeated treatments success rates approaching 100% can be achieved.

 Banding is only approved for grades 1-3 hemorrhoids.
 Compared to rubber band ligation, Hemwellectomy is more effective, safer and less painful.